Loading…

 Jonathan Lopez

-Senior Youth Outreach Coordinator
+Senior Youth Outreach Coordinator, San Joaquin Pride Center

 Jonathan Lopez, He/him/his, is the Senior Youth Outreach Cooordinator at the San Joaquin Pride Center.
 He has been with the non-profit organization for 10 years and enjoys working with community and LGBT+ youth.
 He has worked with children in dance programs and has made it his life-long...
 Read More →